 On 10 May 2023, the UAE Ministry of Finance issued Cabinet Decision No. 37 of 2023 Regarding the Qualifying Public Benefit Entities for the purposes of Federal Decree-Law No. 47 of 2022 on the Taxation of Corporations and Businesses.
-Under this Decision, the Mohamed bin Zayed Species Conservation Fund ("MBZ Fund") has been included in the list of Qualifying Public Benefit Entities.
+Under this Decision, The Mohamed bin Zayed Species Conservation Fund (the "Fund") has been included in the list of Qualifying Public Benefit Entities.

 Accordingly, the Fund has been exempt from UAE Corporate Tax under Federal Decree-Law No. 47 of 2022 on the Taxation of Corporations and Businesses.
+However, MBZ Foundation is subjected to UAE Corporate tax.